bhauman/figwheel-main/README.md

 lein fig -- -b dev -r
 ```

-You can also just use the `build-dev` alias to get the samex result:
+You can also just use the `build-dev` alias to get the same result:

 ```
 lein build-dev
 ```

-> Why not use a lein plugin?
-Why use an alias?
-The first reason I'm
+> Why use an alias here?
+Why not use a lein plugin?
+The first reason
-> not using a plugin here is that Leiningen boots a lot faster when it
+> I'm not using a plugin here is that Leiningen boots a lot faster
-> doesn't have to dynamically load/compile plugin code.
-Quite frankly
+> when it doesn't have to dynamically load/compile plugin
-> this is reason enough, but in addition figwheel.main's command line
+> code.
+Another reason is that `figwheel.main`'s command line options
-> options are much more expressive than `lein-figwheel`'s and aliases
+> are much more expressive than `lein-figwheel`'s and lein aliases are
-> are better positioned to leverage that expressiveness.
+> better positioned to leverage that expressiveness.

 #### Using your own HTML to host your app